 Vinyl, contact paper or transfer tape – You will need something on the backside of the leather so you don’t ruin your mat.
 I used the gold sheet from an assortment pack of vinyl I already had.
 I also used transfer tape.

-How to Make Leather Earrings with the Cricut
+How to Cut Faux Leather and Leather Earrings with the Cricut

 Cutting Leather with the free earring SVG cut files